helium/HIP/0085-Hex-Coverage-Limit.md

 As noted in the example above, outdoor radio deployers will now need to be cognizant of where they are placing their radios in order to maximize modeled coverage point.

 ## Drawbacks:
-The implementation of this proposal could increase the complexity of modeled coverage scores due to adding additional variables used to calculate total MOBILE rewards.
+Implementing this proposal could increase the complexity of modeled coverage scores due to adding additional variables used to calculate total MOBILE rewards.

 Additionally, radio deployers may lose out on awarded coverage points in instances where multiple radios are set up in the same hex.

 ## Rationale and Alternatives:
-An alternative would be to allow radios and hexes to keep earning the defined amount of modeled coverage points as described in HIP 74.
-This may prevent or stagnate the growth of the network because this method does encourage the strategic placement of radios to minimize overlapping coverage.
+An alternative would be allowing radios and hexes to keep earning the defined amount of modeled coverage points as described in HIP 74.
+However, this may prevent or stagnate the network's growth because this method incentivizes placement of radios to minimize overlapping coverage, which is misaligned with expanding urban coverage needs.

 ## Unresolved Question:
 1. Should MOBILE Mapping Signal Strength be used in combination with Modeled Signal Strength?

 ## Deployment Impact:
 HIP 85 affects only Outdoor radios, and coverage from indoor radios will continue to earn Modeled Coverage Points based on HIP 74.
-New fields will need to be added into the Modeled Coverage Explorer to make visible Radio Hex Ranks, as well as Heartbeat Streaks.
+New fields will need to be added into the Modeled Coverage Explorer to make Radio Hex Ranks and Heartbeat Streaks visible.

 Further, a large amount of overlapping coverage exists within the MOBILE network.
 Deployers may have to find new locations for some or all of their radios in order for them to continue to earn modeled coverage points.